 - His series, “A Day at the Gallery” pays homage to other artists by incorporating their work into his.

 - Marcus paints with “the palette of God,” something that kept him grounded when his career began to spike.
 His works are peppered with symbolism, most apparent in his colorful floorboards, which jut at different angles in a spectrum of colors and provide a “foundation of love” for humankind.

 - His figures are animated and mannerist in approach, often stretching and twisting into impossible positions.
 Glenn says that he elongates his figures, breathing life into their instruments as they become one through the element of jazz.

-Glenn’s works are heavily jazz-infused, he’s not actually a musician himself.
-When he was growing up, his father was an avid jazz collector.
+- Glenn’s works are heavily jazz-infused.
+Although not a musician himself, when he was growing up, his father was an avid jazz collector.
 Glenn remembers listening to the records, capturing that moment in time.
 When he began painting from these memories, he liberated the vision of the characters and instruments like the creativity within the jazz.

-When he’s in his studio, Glenn goes into a near trance, forgetting the world around him.
-He’ll work for 14 hours without eating or leaving, unaware until his wife calls him to attention.
+- In his studio, he’ll work for 14 hours without eating or leaving, unaware until his wife calls him to attention.
 For the artist, though, painting is incredibly liberating, removing all of his stress.
 Without painting, Marcus says his life would be boring and unfulfilled.

-In August of 2005, Glenn’s work was featured in his first museum exhibition held at the Charles H. Wright Museum of African American History in Detroit, Michigan.
-The museum now hosts one of his paintings in their permanent collection.
-The artist spends much of his time with Park West at Sea, sharing his artwork.
+- In August of 2005, Glenn’s work was featured in his first museum exhibition held at the Charles H. Wright Museum of African American History in Detroit.
+The museum now hosts one of his paintings in its permanent collection.